One-Shot Coding over General Noisy Networks: Abstract

 \section{Abstract}

-\ifshortver THIS PAPER IS ELIGIBLE FOR THE STUDENT PAPER AWARD. \fi We present a unified one-shot coding framework designed for communication and compression of messages among multiple nodes across a general acyclic noisy network.
+We present a unified one-shot coding framework designed for the communication and compression of messages among multiple nodes across a general acyclic noisy network.
 Our setting can be seen as a one-shot version of the acyclic discrete memoryless network studied by Lee and Chung, and noisy network coding studied by Lim, Kim, El Gamal and Chung.
 We design a proof technique, called the exponential process refinement lemma, that is rooted in the Poisson matching lemma by Li and Anantharam, and can significantly simplify the analyses of one-shot coding over multi-hop networks.
-Our one-shot coding theorem not only recovers a wide range of existing asymptotic results, but also yields novel one-shot achievability results in different multi-hop network information theory problems.
+Our one-shot coding theorem not only recovers a wide range of existing asymptotic results, but also yields novel one-shot achievability results in different multi-hop network information theory problems, such as compress-and-forward and partial-decode-and-forward bounds for a one-shot (primitive) relay channel, and a bound for one-shot cascade multiterminal source coding.
 In a broader context, our framework provides a unified one-shot bound applicable to any combination of source coding, channel coding and coding for computing problems.